bollu/bollu.github.io/README.md

 > he found in the lunar dust the footsteps of Jules Verne" - Steven Weinberg on
 > old math being applied in physics

+> You can try; trying is the first step of failure ~ GM Ben finegold on mating sequences.

 # Empathy